melisgl/journal/README.md

 - [generic-function] **MAKE-STREAMLET-FINALIZER** *STREAMLET*

     Return `NIL` or a function of no arguments suitable as a finalizer for `STREAMLET`.
-That is, the function closes `STREAMLET`, but holds no reference to it.
-This is intended for streamlets which are not dynamic-extent, so using [`WITH-OPEN-JOURNAL`][6d64] is not appropriate.
+That is, a function that closes `STREAMLET` but holds no reference to it.
+This is intended for streamlets that are not dynamic-extent, so using [`WITH-OPEN-JOURNAL`][6d64] is not appropriate.

 <a id="x-28JOURNAL-3AOPEN-STREAMLET-P-20GENERIC-FUNCTION-29"></a>